The Israeli-Hamas War: A Conversation with Khalil Shikaki

 The Israel-Hamas war has pushed the Palestinian issue to center stage both in the region and internationally.
 Have Hamas’s October 7 attack, Israel’s blockade and airstrikes, and the ensuing humanitarian catastrophe altered Gazans’ views on Hamas?
 What did Hamas hope to gain from the attack?
 Has the Palestinian Authority been weakened further by the escalating violence in the areas under its control, and would its influence be strengthened or weakened if Israel were to succeed in destroying Hamas’s military capabilities?
 Are there any circumstances in which the Palestinian Authority might return to Gaza?

-Please join Aaron David Miller as he sits down with pollster and analyst Khalil Shikaki, director of the Palestinian Center for Policy and Survey Research, in conversation on these and other issues.
+Aaron David Miller sits down with pollster and analyst Khalil Shikaki, director of the Palestinian Center for Policy and Survey Research, in conversation on these and other issues.